Qualitative software engineering research -- reflections and guidelines: Literature review

-\paragraph{(a) Research method} As is shown by the first row, software engineering researchers seem to prefer grounded theory as research method, which was used in well over half of the studies (60\%).
+\paragraph{(a) Research method} As is shown in the first row, software engineering researchers seem to prefer grounded theory as a research method, which was used in nearly half of the studies.

-\paragraph{(b) Data collection method } The most favored data collection method was interviews, employed in 90\% of the studies.
-Worth noticing is also that a quarter of studies collected data using more than one technique.
+\paragraph{(b) Data collection method } The most favored data collection method was interviews, which was applied in almost four out of five studies.
+It is also worth noticing that nearly half of studies collected data using more than one technique.

-\paragraph{(c) Quality indicators} The collected numerical data show that in a majority of the publications (78\%) the authors stated what research method they had used (theme \emph{theoretical framework} (C)).
-That means, however, that a fifth of the included papers did not state or describe the research method.
+\paragraph{(c) Quality indicators} The collected numerical data show that in most of the publications (70\%) the authors stated what research method they had used (theme \emph{theoretical framework} (C)).
+That means, however, that almost a third of the included papers did not state or describe the research method.

 As the table shows, the theme \emph{relationship with participants} (B) had the lowest quality score.
 Worth noticing, and somewhat alarming, is that in less than ten percent of the studies the researchers discussed their assumptions (criterion 8 in Table~\ref{table:coreq}).
 This indicates that software engineering researchers seldom reflect on their bias (utilize reflexivity), or, at least, that these contemplations are not presented in the publications.